Infliximab (Remicade, Remsima)

 Also known as: Infliximab · Remicade · Remsima · Inflectra

-Infliximab, sold as Remicade and several biosimilars, is a biologic infusion used in inflammatory arthritis when tablets are not enough.
-It is one of the original biologics and still an important option.
+Infliximab is a biologic infusion used in inflammatory arthritis when tablets are not enough.
+You may see it under different names: Remicade is the original brand, and Remsima is one of the biosimilar versions used in Malaysia.
+It is one of the earliest biologics and still an important option.

 Calm, careful medication review by a consultant rheumatologist.